cygwin/cygwin-install-action/README.md

 By default, this action prepends Cygwin's /usr/bin directory to the PATH.

+If you want the opposite – the system PATH to remain unchanged by this action – add `add-to-path: false` to the action settings.

+### A clean PATH

 However, if you want to ensure that PATH only contains Cygwin executables, and other stuff installed in the VM image isn't going to get picked up: